ondrocks/Startup-Leadership-Best-Practices/README.md

 Inspirations
 ------------

-This document is heavily influenced by Sir Richard Branson’s approach for establishing and growing the Virgin Group.
-Agile Software Development manifesto also inspired many of the documented practices, with greater responsibility placed on the leader to follow through.
-Other inspirations include the Lean Startup Principles and 37Signals’ Rework.
-A minor influence is the Straw Hats crews within One Piece manga universe.
+This document is heavily influenced by Sir Richard Branson’s [approach](http://www.entrepreneur.com/article/223639) for establishing and growing the Virgin Group.
+Agile Software Development [manifesto](http://agilemanifesto.org/) also inspired many of the documented practices, with greater responsibility placed on the leader to follow through.
+Other inspirations include the Lean Startup [Principles](http://theleanstartup.com/principles) and 37Signals’ [Rework](http://37signals.com/rework/).
+A minor influence is the [Straw Hats](http://onepiece.wikia.com/wiki/Straw_Hat_Pirates) within One Piece manga universe.

-This document should be considered as a working document at all times and may be modified based on experiences and feedback.